 A recent cover story in Barron’s Magazine “How to Get Safe Annual Payouts of 7%” illustrates some of today’s challenges in the fixed income world.
 The article offers that “yields of 5% and 7% are attainable, but you have to look globally and across asset classes that may seem unfamiliar, such as emerging-market bonds, global infrastructure stocks, master limited partnerships, and mortgage real-estate investment trusts.”

 To be sure the author adds that while “some risks are obvious…more often risk is difficult to spot.”

 The Barron’s piece is good, and does offer some intriguing alternatives, but after more than twenty years in the finance and investment arena, I feel compelled to add: Caveat Emptor.

 I am continually amazed at the number of investors who only ask one question when it comes to potential fixed income selections: What is the yield?
 What is even more amazing is the response if the yield does not meet an investor’s perceived needs.

 Income investors need to keep the perspective that for every $100,000 invested a full percentage point yields an extra $1,000 per year.
-On a monthly basis that works out to $83 a month.
+On a monthly basis that works out to $83.